raimohanska/ourboard/README.md

 ## API

+For a full list of API endpoints, see https://ourboard.io/api-docs.

 All POST and PUT endpoints accept application/json content.

 API requests against boards with restricted access require you to supply an API_TOKEN header with a valid API token.